sandypockets/easy-dates-picker/DOCUMENTATION.md

   darkMode: false, // Use light or dark colour scheme
   language: 'en', // language ISO code, defaults to en -> ignored if usePageLanguage is true
   usePageLanguage: true, // Looks for a lang attribute on the page, and if the language is supported, uses it
-  usePageLanguageFallback: 'en' // If usePageLanguage is true, and the page language is not supported, use this language };
+  usePageLanguageFallback: 'en', // If usePageLanguage is true, and the page language is not supported, use this language
+  cornerStyle: 'round', // Square or round
+  selectPastDatesEnabled: true, // Allow dates in the past to be selected };
 ```